 Prague is a national centre of education.
 Already from the secondary level of education upwards there is an increased concentration of schools.
 Prague has the highest number of grammar schools and secondary technical schools of all the regions.
-Prague secondary schools represented in school year 2012/2013 approximately 14 % of all secondary schools in Czech republic.
-It was 193 secondary schools with 51,9 thousands of students.
+Prague secondary schools represented in school year 2013/2014 approximately 14,5 % of all secondary schools in Czech republic.
+It was 193 secondary schools with 57,2 thousands of students.
 In university education, Prague's position is absolutely unique.
-In the last school year, the number of universities was 32, at which more than 144 thousand students were studying in all types of studies.
-It is 37 % of all university students in the Czech republic.
-The share of foreigners among university students increases slowly, when in last 2 years, it made 14 % of all university students.
+In the last school year, the number of universities was 32, at which more than 135 thousand students were studying in all types of studies.
+It is 36,9 % of all university students in the Czech republic.
+The share of foreigners among university students increases slowly, when in school year 2013/2014, it made 15 % of all university students.
 During the last few years, existing demographical development has been reflected also in shifts in school establishments.
 Prague schools, mainly universities, serve for not only the Prague citizens but the population from wider surrounding and other regions.
 Also health establishments are concentrated on the territory of the City.
 They are mainly specialized and often also research establishments, which, however, serve to patients from all over the Czech Republic.
 One fifth of all physicians working in the CR are employed there and this share is stable several years.
 Number of physicians in Prague grows equally as in the Czech republic.
 Number of hospitals is the highest of all regions.
-In 2012 there were 28 hospitals, which has large amount of beds, that decline the same rate as in Czech republic total.
+In 2013 there were 28 hospitals, which has large amount of beds, that decline the same rate as in Czech republic total.
 Relative indicators from health grossed up to 1,000 population are permanently the highest of all regions and are markedly above the national average.
 All Prague's health establishments serve also to the surroundings of Prague and some specialized establishments serve the population of the entire CR.
-While in other regions (after transfer of health establishments to the competence of regions) there are more and more non-state establishments, this does not apply to Prague, in which almost a half of all physicians work in state health establishments (45 %).
+While in other regions (after transfer of health establishments to the competence of regions) there are more and more non-state establishments, this does not apply to Prague, in which almost a half of all physicians work in state health establishments (44,7 %).